-Medical teams from Holy Name Medical Center (HNMC) in Teaneck, New Jersey have been volunteering at Hôpital Sacré Coeur for twenty years.
-Since becoming the sole member of The CRUDEM Foundation in the fall of 2012, Holy Name staff members have traveled to Milot on a regular basis to lend their compassion and talents to the Haitian hospital, in the ongoing effort to deliver quality healthcare.
-As HNMC President and CEO, Mike Maron explains, “We want to show we can build a model that is sustainable and can be supported long-term; and that ultimately, Haitians themselves can act with accountability and provide a great level of care.”
+Medical teams from Holy Name in Teaneck, New Jersey have been volunteering at Hôpital Sacré Coeur for twenty years.
+Since becoming the sole member of The CRUDEM Foundation in the fall of 2012 and bringing the mission under Holy Name’s medical wing as Haiti Health Promise of Holy Name, Holy Name staff members have traveled to Milot on a regular basis to lend their compassion and talents to the Haitian hospital, in the ongoing effort to deliver quality healthcare.
+As Holy Name President and CEO, Mike Maron explains, “We want to show we can build a model that is sustainable and can be supported long-term; and that ultimately, Haitians themselves can act with accountability and provide a great level of care.”

 Such passion reaped benefits back in Teaneck.
 “When a staff member returns from Milot,“ said Mr. Maron, “he or she becomes a far better person.
 That’s good for that employee as an individual and great for Holy Name.
 The experience one gets in Haiti strengthens one’s sense of camaraderie and sharpens critical thinking skills.
 By having to think out of the box, you become an unbelievably better healthcare provider.“